Synth-Studio-Official/suvindo/README.md

 ### Resource Packs

-Being reworked, not the system, the documentation.
+See the docs on the resource packs [here](/.dev/docs/resourcepacks/Intro.md).

 ## Source code